Information-Theoretic Memory Scaling in the Many-Body Localization Transition: Finite size scaling

 It is worth emphasizing that, in Eq.~(\ref{eq:finite_size_scaling}), we do not consider a corresponding exponent for the message length $l$ as it is always necessarily constrained by the system length $L$.
 As such no true thermodynamic limit exists in $l$ independent of the corresponding limit in $L$, and we do not expect to see scaling behavior in $l$ alone.
 This is evidenced in Figs.~\ref{fig:fig1}(d)-(f), which do not show scaling behavior as we vary $l$ for fixed $L$.
 For increasing values of $l$, we simply see an overall increase in $\bar{R}_{SS}$ for all $h$; with $\bar{R}_{SS} \to 1$ for all $h$ as $l \to L$.

-To verify the scaling ansatz in Eq.~(\ref{eq:finite_size_scaling}), in Figs.~\ref{fig:fig2}(a)-(c) we plot $\bar{R}_{SS}$ as a function of $h$ for various choices of $l$ and $L$ such that $l/L$ is fixed.
+To verify the scaling ans\"atze in Eq.~(\ref{eq:finite_size_scaling}), in Figs.~\ref{fig:fig2}(a)-(c) we plot $\bar{R}_{SS}$ as a function of $h$ for various choices of $l$ and $L$ such that $l/L$ is fixed.
 Each panel shows the results for a different type of environment state, namely $|e_{\text{Neel}}\rangle$, $|e_{\text{evo}}\rangle$ and $|e_{\text{eig}}\rangle$, respectively; with the main figures showing fixed $l/L=1/3$, and the insets showing fixed $l/L=1/4$.
 Interestingly, all the curves in all the three panels and insets intersect at a point, i.e. $h=h_c$.
-Demonstrating that, for fixed $l/L$ and a given environment type, the steady state $\bar{R}_{SS}$ becomes independent of $L$ and $l$ at $h=h_c$, which means that $\beta \simeq 0$ in all six cases.
-This indicates that the steady-state Holevo rate $\bar{R}_{SS}$ is analytic across the transition.
+Demonstrating that, for fixed $l/L$ and a given environment type, $\bar{R}_{SS}$ becomes independent of $L$ and $l$ at $h=h_c$, which means that $\beta \simeq 0$ in all six cases.
+This indicates that the time-averaged Holevo rate $\bar{R}_{SS}$ is analytic across the transition.

-The above scaling analysis provides strong support for the ansatz of Eq.~(\ref{eq:finite_size_scaling}) and determines $\beta \simeq 0$.
+The above scaling analysis provides strong support for the ans\"atze of Eq.~(\ref{eq:finite_size_scaling}) and determines $\beta \simeq 0$.
 Moreover, the point at which each of these curves intersect can be used to extract values of $h_c$ for a fixed value of $l/L$ and a given environment type.
 However, it does not provide any estimation for the exponent $\nu$.
 In order to evaluate the critical exponents more directly, we consider another independent finite size scaling analysis using the Python package pyfssa \cite{sorge2015pyfssa,melchert2009autoscalepy}.
 In Figs.~\ref{fig:fig3}(a)-(c) we plot $L^{-\beta/\nu}\bar{R}_{SS}$ as a function of $L^{1/\nu}(h-h_c)$ for various choices of $l$ and $L$ while keeping $l/L$ fixed for the three given environment states, respectively.
 By properly tuning the critical value $h_c$, and the exponents $\beta$ and $\nu$ one can get a separate data collapse for each set of curves.
 As the figures show, different critical parameters are obtained for each environment.
 Interestingly, in all cases the exponent $\beta$ is very small which is consistent with the previous scaling analysis.
 The results of these data collapses in the form of extracted critical values and exponents are summarized in Table \ref{tab:critical}.
 We find that the extracted values are consistent between different message-to-system length ratios but vary as the environment type changes.